 For Priority Africa (PA), the Office is active.
 Lidia was a spokesperson for PA in the Board.
 In general, Zimbabwe and South Africa are very vocal about PA.

-Antennas in countries in the regional are not formal.
+Antennas in countries in the region are not formal.
 It’s mostly 1/2 persons implementing projects.

 Context of the region